 Jennifer is also a contributor to the firm's SEC Law Perspectives Blog, which provides reports, discussions, and analyses on noteworthy trends in enforcement and regulatory activity of the U.S. Securities and Exchange Commission (SEC) and other agencies, such as the U.S. Commodity Futures Trading Commission (CFTC).

-Prior to joining the firm, Jennifer clerked for the Honorable D. Michael Fischer of the U.S. Court of Appeals for the Third Circuit.
+Prior to joining the firm, Jennifer clerked for the Honorable D. Michael Fisher of the U.S. Court of Appeals for the Third Circuit.

 Dean’s Merit Scholarship, Villanova University School of Law